UnitTestBot/UTBotJava/docs/jlearch/new-heuristical-path-selectors.md

 ```
 `Subpath` = `List<Edge>`

-This class maintains frequency of each subpath with length `2^index`, which is presented as `List<Edge>`, on certain instance of `InterproceduralUnitGraph`
+This class maintains frequency of each subpath with length `2^index`, which is presented as `List<Edge>`, in a certain instance of `InterproceduralUnitGraph`

 * `onVisit(state: ExecutionState)` - we calculate subpath of this state and increment its frequency on `1`
 * `subpathCount(state: ExecutionState)` - we calculate subpath of this state and return its frequency